PreciselyData/big-data/databricks-addressing/README.md

 ## 2. Installing Reference Data

-**NOTE**: We recommend to extract the reference data during runtime, as downloading at dbfs path will create performance issues.
+**NOTE**: We recommend to extract the reference data during runtime, as downloading at dbfs path or volumes will create performance issues.

 - Collect your Data Experience API Key and Secret Key by visiting https://data.precisely.com/autodownload.
 You will need these for the Addressing Installation notebook.